ArslanRama/Mingleme_MyOwnSocialMedia_React_MaterialUi/README.md

 This is a complete full-stack responsive social media application that includes authentication, likes, and dark mode features.
 It is built using React, MongoDB, and MUI.

+## ⚠️ Warning: Docker will be implemented soon for the server

 ## Features

 - **Authentication**: Users can create an account, log in, and log out of the app.
 Passwords are hashed for security.